lesander/amongus-impostor-detector/README.md

 This module ships with a simple command line interface.
 See the below examples for reference.

+Use `tshark -D` to find the interface you want to listen to.
+Note that on Windows, interface names need to be escaped using `\\`.

 ```shell
 # listen to live interface eth0
 python cli.py live eth0